Plans to build 18 new homes in Westham have been turned down.

-A hearing between developers and the Wealden Planning Committee will took place on Thursday (September 18).
+The hearing between developers and the Wealden Planning Committee took place on Thursday (September 18).

-Planners turned down the proposals because they felt it would be an ‘inappropriate intrusion on the landscape’.
-There were also issues with drainage at the site.
+Planners turned down the proposals because they felt it would be ‘an inappropriate intrusion on the landscape’.

 Nick Daines, chairman of the Westham Conservation Group, was against the plans to build on the greenfield site.

-The local Friends of the Earth group also had concerns.
+The local Friends of the Earth group also raised concerns about wildlife.

 Resident and campaigner Joy Roscoe said she and the other campaigners were ‘overjoyed’ with the decision by planners at Wealden District Council.